jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.4.4 (2023/04/12) =
+* Add: Site-wide V2 chatbot.
+* Add: Remember chats for V2 chatbot.
+* Update: Rejected messages will be removed from the conversation and will not be reused in further requests.
+* Update: The 'finetuned' status of the models now stand out more in the UI.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.4.3 (2023/04/11) =
 * Add: Delete all discussions at once.
 * Update: Refresh of the tables and checkboxes (better to keep everything consistent).
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.4.2 (2023/04/09) =
 * Update: Icon and Avatar for AI are now a bit more unified in the new chatbot system.